PrestaShop/docs/basics/keeping-up-to-date/upgrade-module/upgrade-module-internal-behavior.md

 ## Upgrade modules from local source

-During the autoupgrade process, in the "modules upgrade" step, we check for each module if there is a new version available in the PrestaShop Marketplace
+During the upgrade process, we check for new module versions in the PrestaShop Marketplace.
+If there is one, we download it and then upgrade it.

 If there is one, we download it and then upgrade.